Incident-Clarity/Incident-Clarity.github.io/content/posts/2024/pgdcs/sem2-Final-Presentation.md

 	- Networking equipment: routers, switches
 	- Air conditioning units
 - **Training Facilities**:
-	- Training room setting with 30 seats for hands-on training sessions (20 reserved) (qurueing theory), equipped with the latest IT infrastructure for practical learning experiences.
+	- Training room setting with 30 seats for hands-on training sessions (20 reserved) (queuing theory), equipped with the latest IT infrastructure for practical learning experiences.
 	- Pre-recorded tutorials and training sessions that are available for purchase on the website (to be discussed in cloud infrastructure below).
     - On-Site training sessions at client locations is provided by our certified trainers.
     - **What kind of Tutorials?**
 		- Cybersecurity awareness drives
 			- Fundamentals
 			- Advance labs: "How to respond to cybersecurity incidents"
-			- Training on compliances like GDPR for data protection.
+			- Training on compliance like GDPR for data protection.
 			- Incident Response and Disaster Recovery
 		- Operational Proficiency
 			- Hardware Management and Troubleshooting (systems)